GaProgMan/dotnetCoreProjects/consoleAppWithUnitTests/readme.md

 ## Unit Tests in .NET Core

-    /* add this section */

-## Building and running
+The dependencies section of `test-library`'s `project.json` looks like this:

+    "dependencies": {
+        "System.Runtime.Serialization.Primitives": "4.1.1",
+        "xunit": "2.1.0",
+        "dotnet-test-xunit": "1.0.0-rc2-192208-24",
+        "library": {
+            "target": "project"
+        }
+    }

+The important lines for unit tests are:

+    "xunit": "2.1.0",
+    "dotnet-test-xunit": "1.0.0-rc2-192208-24",

+You can read more about `xunit` at the [`xunit` GitHub page](https://xunit.github.io/)

+`xunit` is run against `test-library` by following these steps (assuming you are in the root directory of the project):

+1. Change directory to `test`:

+    `cd test`

-1. Change directory to the root of the code
+1. Change directory to `test-library`:

-    `cd consoleAppWithUnitTests`
+    `cd test-library`

-1. Issue the `dotnet` restore command (this resolves all NuGet packages)

-    `dotnet restore`

-1. Issue the `dotnet` build command

-    `dotnet build`

-    This step isn't fully neccessary, but I like to do build and run as separate steps.

-1. Issue the `dotnet` run command
+1. Issue the `dotnet test` command:

-    `dotnet run`
+    `dotnet test`

-    This will start the consoleApplication and run it in the Terminal/Bash window.
-Once finished, contol will be returned to the Terminal/Bash window.
+    This will start the .NET Core test framework and pass `test-library`'s project.json to it.

-    This is the only command required to be issued once the NuGet packages have been restored and the application has been built.
+    Any dependencies that have not yet been restored (either from NuGet or from libraries) will be restored, before further processing.

+    After this, `xunit` will be called and the tests in `test-library` will be processed.

 ## Licence